confio/tgrade-contracts/contracts/tg4-engagement/README.md

 lists, it will be removed.
 If it appears multiple times in `add`, only the last occurrence will be used.

-`DistributeFunds{sender}` - distributes funds send with this message, and send with regular bank message since last `DistributeFunds`. `sender` is optional info overwriting `sender` field on generated event.
+`DistributeFunds{sender}` - distributes funds sent with this message, and sent with regular bank message since last `DistributeFunds`. `sender` is optional info overwriting `sender` field on generated event.
 Funds are distributed to members, proportionally to their weights.
-Funds are not send to members directly, instead they are assigned for future withdrawal.
+Funds are not sent to members directly, instead they are assigned for future withdrawal.

 `WithdrawFunds{receiver}` - withdraws funds previously assigned to sender of the